 Jacksum provides many interfaces actually.
 Jacksum is a command line tool, and it can be integrated in your file browser.
 Jacksum can also be used as a runtime library in your own projects by using its API.
 Jacksum keeps the binary small, because it bundles only what it really needs to do the job.

-Jacksum has opened it's source code and it is released under the terms of the GNU GPL.
+Jacksum has opened it's source code and it is released under the terms of the GNU GPL 3 or later.
 Jacksum is OSI Certified Open Source Software.
 OSI Certified is a certification mark of the Open Source Initiative.
 Jacksum is Free Software according the strong conditions of the Free Software Foundation.

 With Jacksum you can check if a filetransfer was successful.
-If you download software or large files, like CD-, DVD-images, .iso-files from the internet, often there is a checksum or a hash value provided.
+If you download software or large files, like .iso-files from the internet, often there is a checksum or a hash value provided.
 With Jacksum you can calculate such a checksum or hash from your local copy.
 If both check sequences are identical you know that the file transfer was successful.

 Since Jacksum reads each byte of a file, you can check what files are still fully readable on your media.

 Since Jacksum supports recursiv file processing, you can compare two directory trees.
 Therefore you will be able to verify, if your copies or backups are identical with the original source, even if you don't have access to both trees at the same time (compare two DVDs with just one drive for example).

-Since Jacksum supports platform independent and compatible file formats, it helps you to verify data integrity of burned data on CD-ROMs or DVDs even after many years and even if you will have changed your Operating System.
+Since Jacksum supports platform independent and compatible file formats, it helps you to verify data integrity of burned data on DVDs even after many years and even if you will have changed your Operating System.

 Jacksum can support you by the unidirectional filesynchonisation, even if you don't have a connection between the two computers.